The facility is now back in the spotlight for less wholesome reasons.

 New Times has reached out to the Zoological Wildlife Foundation for comment.

 Tabraue has a storied role in Miami's cocaine and pot smuggling history.
 He served 12 years of a 100-year prison sentence on drug and racketeering charges, and some have characterized him as the real-life inspiration for the Tony Montana character in Scarface.
-In his kingpin days, the Cuban American zookeeper was known for his affinity for big cats, and is said to have let spotted leopards roam his palatial estate in Coconut Grove.
+In his kingpin days, the Cuban-American zookeeper was known for his affinity for big cats and is said to have let spotted leopards roam his palatial estate in Coconut Grove.
 More recently, he was featured in the Netflix series Tiger King about the infamous Joe Exotic.

 Tabraue returned to the exotic animal industry upon his release from prison in 2001.

 The zoo's website says Tabraue "has more than 20 years of experience working with animals."
-It says he and wife bring "their passion into a foundation that is dedicated to educating the public about rare and endangered animal species in captivity and in the wild."
+It says he and his wife bring "their passion into a foundation that is dedicated to educating the public about rare and endangered animal species in captivity and in the wild."

 The zoo lists Bengal tigers, an African crested porcupine, flamingos, and a two-toed sloth as residents.
 It markets intimate interactions with its animals, including a "big cat feeding experience" ($150), owl encounter ($70), tug-of-war with a lion ($150), and primate encounter ($70).